 Stradun is the main street here and the city’s artery.
 What made it earn such a title?
 Long ago it wasn’t even a street.
 It was a canal back in the day when Dubrovnik was a small island city.
 They eventually filled it in and now it goes through the middle of the Old Town.
 Stradun is only 300 meters long, but gets VERY crowded in season.
 It looks and feels like an actual canal, but with people in place of water.
-Especially during evenings when people pre-game before a night out.
+Especially during evenings when people pre-game before a night out it gets extremely busy.
 Partying in Dubrovnik is an unforgettable experience.
 The architecture here is particular; there aren’t many spacious buildings.
-That’s fine with me really, I’d rather go to a cozy pub than a neon-ridden mammoth of a dance floor.
+That’s fine with me really; I’d rather go to a cosy pub than a neon-ridden mammoth of a dance floor.
 Okay, there is one that I like, but it’s a very special kind of club.
 It’s located in the Revelin Fort in the eastern part of Dubrovnik.
 I have a soft spot for those kinds of venues.
-Cold brick walls, candle-lit dungeons; you never know what kind of secrets are waiting to be found.
-Hit the Copacabana Beach and Club for an afterparty and marvel at the sunrise following the best night of your life.
+Cold brick walls, candle-lit dungeons; you never know what kind of secrets are waiting to be disclosed.
+Hit the Copacabana Beach and Club for an after party and marvel at the sunrise following the best night of your life.
 Don’t miss out on the Lokrum island located 600m away from the city.
-I’ll just say they don't call it The Love Island for no reason.
+I’ll just say it’s not without reason that they called it The Love Island.
 Dubrovnik might have gained fame because of Games of Thrones, but it was always worth visiting.
 I suppose it was hard to break through all the giants of tourism around the Adriatic.